swertschak/wikijournals-server/README.md

 Description
 -----------

-Wikijournals-server is a webapplication, based on Semantic Mediawiki.
-This application allowed collecting articles, publishers, publications and authors in a semantic database.
+Wikijournals-server is a web application, based on Semantic Mediawiki.
+This application allow collecting articles, publishers, publications and authors in a semantic database.
 The following functions are available:

 - Saving semantic attributes for articles like persons, companies and locations
 - Searching for articles, publications, publishers and authors by using semantic attributes